 This 5 ingredient baked ziti is perfect for busy days when you need a quick dinner idea!
 You can have dinner in the oven in just 15 minutes!

 This baked ziti recipe that is super easy, but still delicious.
-I know, I know, baked ziti isn’t exactly healthy, but if you use whole wheat noodles and part skim ricotta, I promise it’s not so bad!
-I’ve even made this dish with chickpea noodles which makes this dish gluten-free and full of plant-based protein!
+I know, I know, baked ziti isn’t exactly healthy, but if you use whole wheat noodles and part-skim ricotta, I promise it’s not so bad!
+Pasta gets a bad reputation, but it can be part of a healthy meal!

 With just 5 ingredients, you can make a delicious vegetarian dinner!

 - 12 oz whole wheat ziti noodles (or chickpea pasta)